31 Newton’s method

 0.19616428118784215

-Example: Finding \(c\) in Rolle’s Theorem
+Example: finding \(c\) in Rolle’s Theorem

-The function \(r(x) = \sqrt{1 - \cos(x^2)^2}\) has a zero at \(0\) and one at \(a\) near \(1.77\).
+The function \(r(x) = \sqrt{1 - \cos(x^2)^2}\) has a zero at \(0\) and one at \(a\) near \(1.77\), as can be seen in Figure 31.4.

 As \(f(x)\) is differentiable between \(0\) and \(a\), Rolle’s theorem says there will be value where the derivative is \(0\).
 Find that value.